 The Scholarship includes: full tuition fees for the full-time MBA at UCD Smurfit School to the value of €34,500 and a €20,500 stipend.

 Please refer to the full-time MBA entry requirements and ensure that you meet them before submitting your application.
-Applicants should meet the following minimum Scholarship entry requirements.
+Applicants who wish to be considered for the Mwangi MBA Scholarship should meet the following minimum entry requirements.

-- A university degree in any discipline or an extensive record of business or professional experience
+- A recognised university degree in any discipline or an extensive record of business or professional experience

 - A minimum of 3 years’ post-graduation professional work experience